4 UW Pranks

 Neil Steinberg, a columnist for the Chicago Sun-Times and something of an expert on college pranks, devoted a whole chapter (and the cover) of his 1992 book, If at All Possible, Involve a Cow: The Book of College Pranks, to the UW’s culture of comedy.
 He credits legendary campus pranksters Leon Varjian x’83 and James Mallon ’79 for “creat[ing] something even rarer than a single great prank — an atmosphere of great pranking.
 A Golden Age.”

 Within a week of arriving at the UW in 1977, Varjian started a petition to formally change the UW’s name to the University of New Jersey.
 His pitch?
 UW graduates could finally boast of receiving an elite East Coast education.
 Together, Varjian and Mallon formed the Pail and Shovel Party and took over student government from 1978 to 1980.
-The party’s name was adopted from an early proposal to convert the government’s full budget into pennies, only to be sprinkled over Library Mall and collected by students with pails and shovels.
+One of the party’s early proposals was to convert the government’s full budget into pennies, only to be sprinkled over Library Mall and collected by students with pails and shovels.

 Varjian and Mallon pulled off the two most recognizable pranks in UW history: bringing the Statue of Liberty (submerged in ice and first replicated using chicken wire, plywood, and papier-mâché) to Lake Mendota and introducing a flock of more than 1,000 (plastic) pink flamingos to Bascom Hill.